Many narrow canyons cut into the foothills of the Kaiparowits Plateau

 .
 Waters of the latter flow south into the larger, wider Hackberry Canyon

-The canyon is reached by the Cottonwood Canyon road
+The canyon is reached by Cottonwood Canyon Road

 - the useful shortcut between US 89/Lake Powell and Bryce Canyon National Park.
 From the north end it is a 14 mile drive south then east, past the turning to Kodachrome Basin State Park